evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 440 to 395 km (274-246 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 14.5 kWh/100 km for the base model and 16.2 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 147 kW.
-Charging from 0% to 100% takes approximately 144 minutes, while a more typical scenario from 10% to 80% takes 35 minutes with an average charging speed of 76 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 47%.
-This results in an effective charging speed, including time lost, of 87 kW, with each charging session taking about 19 minutes and 28 seconds.
+Charging from 0% to 100% takes approximately 84 minutes, while a more typical scenario from 10% to 80% takes 38 minutes with an average charging speed of 70 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 48%.
+This results in an effective charging speed, including time lost, of 78 kW, with each charging session taking about 22 minutes and 33 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 10 hours and 30 minutes.
-This journey would require seven charging stops from 4% to 46%, with a total charging time of 130 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 10 hours and 44 minutes.
+This journey would require seven charging stops from 5% to 47%, with a total charging time of 144 minutes.

 ### Onboard Charger

-The standard onboard charger supports up to 6.6 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 9 hours and 41 minutes using a home charging setup.
-For faster charging, you can opt for an optional onboard charger that supports up to 11 kW.
-With this upgrade, you can achieve a full charge from 0 to 100% in just about 5 hours and 49 minutes at home.
+The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 5 hours and 49 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/lexus/rz/rz_450e/charging_1_st.jpg" title="Lexus RZ 450e" width="3000" height="1999"  >}}